 Plain English Breakdown

-This law requires $21.5 million to be allocated to the Wildlife Conservation Board for floodplain acquisition, habitat restoration, and conservation projects in Kern, Kings, and Tulare counties if appropriated by the Legislature.
+This law requires $21.5 million to be given to the Wildlife Conservation Board if the Legislature decides, to buy land and restore habitats on floodplains in Kern, Kings, and Tulare counties.

 What This Bill Does

-- Requires $21.5 million to be allocated to the Wildlife Conservation Board for floodplain acquisition, habitat restoration, and associated conservation projects in Kern, Kings, and Tulare counties upon appropriation by the Legislature.
+- Requires the allocation of $21.5 million to the Wildlife Conservation Board for floodplain acquisition, habitat restoration, and associated conservation projects in three specific California counties if appropriated by the Legislature.

 Who It Names or Affects